-Name Country of incorporation Principal activities owne interes by of ership st held the up^ on- olling Held by the Company: 2020 2019 2020 2019 BStarbucks Malaysia Development and operation of the "Starbucks Coffee" chain of cafes and retail outlets in Malaysia.
+Name Country of incorporation Principal activities interes rship st held owne interes by r contr ership st held non- olling Held by the Company: 2021 2020 2021 2020 BStarbucks Malaysia Development and operation of the "Starbucks Coffee" chain of cafes and retail outlets in Malaysia.
 100 100 - - BRoasters Malaysia Development and operation of the "Kenny Rogers Roasters" chain of restaurants in Malaysia.
 100 100 - - BFI Malaysia Investment holding.
 100 100 - - BFT Malaysia Sale and distribution of food and beverage in Malaysia.
 100 100 - -